 2.3 Research and Pick Your Stocks

 Choosing potential stock is another tough job to do.
-There are many stocks available in Canadian Market.
-These stocks are mainly categorized into 5 types
+There are many stocks available in the Canadian Market.
+These stocks are mainly categorized into five types:

-- Penny Stocks – A penny stock is commonly used to describe the stock of a small company that typically trades at a price lower than $5 per share.
+• Penny Stocks – A penny stock is commonly used to describe the supply of a small company that typically trades at a price lower than $5 per share.

-- Green Stocks – These Stocks deal with companies that work regarding environmentally friendly products or technology.
-Canadian Solar and Northland Power are famous and the most preferable green stock in Canada.
+• Green Stocks – These Stocks deal with companies that work regarding environmentally friendly products or technology.
+Canadian Solar and Northland Power are famous and Canada’s most preferable green stock.

-- Blue-Chips Stocks – Companies having a nice reputation in the market release this type of stock.
-Mainly many big government entities and private companies come under this category.
+• Blue-Chips Stocks – Companies with an excellent reputation in the market release this type of stock.
+Mainly, many big government entities and private companies come under this category.

-- Income Stocks – These stocks provide you with a source of income called dividends, which are paid out regularly over some time.
+• Income Stocks – These stocks provide a source of income called dividends, paid out regularly over time.

-Now, Just went through the news and market and select your preferred Stock.
-In Canada, Stocks related to banking sectors and technology gives good return.
+Now, go through the news and market and select your preferred stock.
+In Canada, stocks related to banking sectors and technology give good returns.

-If you have a trusted financial advisor it’s good.
-Still, most of you can’t afford them so go through company financial records, the company’s earnings, and some metrics like Price-to-Earning (P/E) Ratio, Debt-to-EBITDA ratio, Price-to-earnings-growth (PEG) ratio, and Price-to-sales (PSR) ratio.
+If you have a trusted financial advisor, that’s good.
+Still, most of you can’t afford them, so go through company financial records, the company’s earnings, and some metrics like the Price-to-Earning (P/E) Ratio, Debt-to-EBITDA ratio, Price-to-earnings-growth (PEG) ratio, and Price-to-sales (PSR) ratio.

 2.4 Choose a Stock Order Type

-You are just a few away clicks to claim your first-ever stock.
+You are just a few steps away from claiming your first-ever stock.
 You have to choose the order type before placing an order.
-There are two main order type
+There are two primary order types:

 A limit order allows you to set your preferred price where you can buy or sell the stock at that particular point.
-For example, if you wanted to buy 1 stock of a company having a market price of $14,567 and you think the stock price is a little bit higher then you can simply set $14,560 while buying in a limit order.
+For example, if you wanted to buy one stock of a company with a market price of $14,567 and you think the stock price is slightly higher, then you can set $14,560 while buying in a limit order.

-Hence your trading platform will automatically purchase the stock when it will hit that particular price which helps you to buy that particular stock at a lower price.
+Hence, your trading platform will automatically purchase the stock when it hits that particular price, which helps you to buy it at a lower price.

 When you buy stocks using a market order, you are purchasing the stock immediately at the current market price.
 Daily traders mostly do these practices.